Commercial Use Authorizations

 To apply for a Commercial Use Authorization (CUA), carefully read the instructions, park-specific stipulations, and complete the application.
 CUAs may be issued for up to (2) two years*.

 - CUA Instructions - Please read the Instructions before completing application.

-Note: CUAs for Mountaineering Guiding in Denali will be limited to a term of one year.
+*Reminder: CUAs for Mountaineering Guide service at Denali will be limited to a term of One-Year

 - Fee Schedule & Payment Methods